wellyshen/react-cool-form/docs/getting-started/complex-structures.md

 hide_table_of_contents: true
 ---

-With React Cool Form you can use [dot](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#Dot_notation)-and-[bracket](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#Bracket_notation) notation as the name of a field to create arbitrarily deeply nested fields.
+With React Cool Form you can use [dot](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#Dot_notation)-and-[bracket](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#Bracket_notation) notation as the name of a field to create arbitrarily deeply a fields.
 It's very similar to Lodash's [\_.set](https://lodash.com/docs/4.17.15#set) method.

 > 💡 Setting `undefined` as a field value deletes the field data from the structure (see [related doc](../api-reference/use-form#setvalue)).